Women's Health and Advocacy

 History

-This year’s Juneteenth celebration marks the 158th anniversary of the day when union soldiers reached Galveston, Texas, the furthest point in the south, with news that the Civil War had ended and that enslaved African Americans were now free.
+This year’s Juneteenth celebration marks the 159th anniversary of the day union soldiers reached Galveston, Texas with news the Civil War had ended and enslaved African Americans were now free.

 “The people of Texas are informed that, in accordance with a proclamation from the Executive of the United States, all slaves are free.
 This involves an absolute equality of personal rights and rights of property, between former masters and slaves and the connection heretofore existing between them, becomes that between employer and hired labor.
 The Freedmen are advised to remain at their present homes and work for wages.
 They are informed that they will not be allowed to collect at military posts; and they will not be supported in idleness either there or elsewhere.”

-Juneteenth is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
-It became a state holiday in Pennsylvania in 2019 and a federal holiday in 2021, further solidifying the national relevance of the day in American History.
+Juneteenth, also known as Freedom Day and Emancipation Day, is the oldest celebrated commemoration of the ending of slavery in the United States.
+It became a state holiday in Pennsylvania in 2019 and a federal holiday in 2021, further solidifying the national importance of the day in American history.

-Senator Shariff Street spoke to the General Assembly in 2020 about his Juneteenth Resolution and the significance of acknowledging the holiday.
+Senator Sharif Street spoke to the General Assembly in 2023 about his Juneteenth Resolution and the significance of acknowledging the holiday.

 Journey Toward Freedom Grant Program